CaseyKim-01/QA-Engineering/Guru99 QA Basics.md

 - meant to be developer's work but testers usually do it

 ## System Testing
-- System testing is the next stage after unit testing
+- System testing is the next stage after integration testing
 - It is about testing the system as a whole, just how a user would use the software
 - ex) Login -> check balance -> transfer money -> Logout